cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 Some other people feel social pressure and don't want to get behind other people in their close network.
 For example, if all your parent and brothers hold academic titles, you'll probably feel the need to reach a similar status.
 Otherwise, you might be perceived as someone that belongs to an inferior category.
-However, the main driver for doing a Ph.D. should be no other than satisfying personal aspirations.
+However, the main driver for doing a PhD should be no other than satisfying personal aspirations.

 # Own Your Work